-Rhino Revolution is tackling the escalating poaching crisis with a unique three step approach, through
+Rhino Revolution is tackling the poaching crisis with a unique three step approach, through

 (i) implementing tough and innovative anti-poaching measures today, including funding the dehorning of rhino,

 (iii) educating and inspiring the young people of the impoverished, local communities – the conservationists of tomorrow.